 It is possible to create a custom skin by taking an embedded one and making various adjustments.
 The non-embedded versions of the built-in skins are provided in the 'Skins' folder of the Telerik UI for ASP.NET AJAX install location.
 One can pick any skin for any control and modify some CSS rules.
-Then the resultant custom skin must be added to the website, the EnableEmbeddedSkins property of the control must be set to false and the modified CSS file must be manually registered in the ASPX page (or user control).
+Then the modified custom skin must be added to the website, the EnableEmbeddedSkins property of the control must be set to false and the modified CSS file must be manually registered in the ASPX page (or user control).

 If you do not want a predefined skin for a control, set its EnableEmbeddedSkins property to "false".

 Usually, a Telerik control has some collection of CSS styles, which should be applied regardless of the used skin (either built-in or custom).
 Such common CSS styles are included and registered on the page in a base stylesheet.
-In case you want to disable this automatic registration, set EnableEmbeddedBaseStylesheet to false.
+If you want to disable this automatic registration, set EnableEmbeddedBaseStylesheet to false.

 A skin consists of a CSS file and images.
 Here is a typical skin folder structure:

-The CSS files are named in the following manner: [Control].[Skin].css e.g. Slider.Glow.css.
+The CSS files are named in the following manner: [Control].[Skin].css e.g., Slider.Glow.css.

 The images are stored in a folder named after the control.

-The base stylesheets (if present as non-embedded files) are stored in the parent folder of all skin folders and are named after the control - e.g. Slider.css
+The base stylesheets (if present as non-embedded files) are stored in the parent folder of all skin folders and are named after the control - e.g., Slider.css